wp-plugins/eg-attachments/readme.txt

 == Installation ==

 # Installation #
-* The plugin is available for download on the WordPress site,
+* The plugin is available for download on the WordPress repository,
 * Once downloaded, uncompress the file eg-attachments.zip,
 * Copy or upload the uncompressed files in the directory wp-content/plugins in your WordPress platform
 * Activate the plugin, in the administration interface, through the menu Plugins